Rollerskis Guide – Test, Safety & Real Ski Feel

 👉 See FF 360 Flow Classic

-Why FF 360 Flow Skate is powerful for skating
+Why the FF 360 Flow Skate is powerful for skating

 • Approx. 900 g per ski – faster response and acceleration